pyvista/zvtk/README.md

 563 ms ± 7.96 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-This is a 11x speedup for this dataset versus VTK's XML, and it's still fast
+This is an 11x speedup for this dataset versus VTK's XML, and it's still fast
 even with multi-threading disabled:

 ```py